neginbandar/negin-bandar-vitrine-client/README.md

 **2. Regular Users :** Shoppers and fans of content creators who explore products and make purchases.
 They will use the app to browse, save products to wish lists, and track affiliate links for easy access.

-**In this project I will be focusing on features for user type : Content Creators.**
+**For capstone deadline I will be building the features for type Content Creators.**

 ### Features

-- User login (for Creator user type) : mock login for creators.
+- User login (for Creator user type) : login for creators.
-- Creator Profile: A centralized area for creators to add products, manage links, and view analytics on user saves and likes.
+- Creator Profile: A centralized area for creators to add posts , add multiple products for each post, manage links , messages, etc.
+- Post page : full screen view of post with product details and category.
-- Product Listings: An organized view of products showcased by creators, complete with descriptions, images, and affiliate links.
+- Product page: full screen view of product details and link to purchase.
-- Social Sharing: Ability for users to share their wish lists or favorite products on social media.
+- Create new post : feature to create new post with multiple products.

 **Nice to have**

-- User login (for Shopper user type) : mock login for shoppers.
+- login and features for "shopper" user type side.
-- Feed : Users can easily search for specific products or choose a category.
+- Home page: where users can search for products by category.
+- Feed : search results from homepage.
-- Wish List Functionality: Users can save products they are interested in for future reference.
+- Wish-list Functionality: Users can save posts for future reference.

 ## Implementation